eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 {@link examples.Examples#collector01Example}
 ```

-The collector processing must not keep a reference on the {@link io.reactiverse.sqlclient.Row} as
+The collector processing must not keep a reference on the {@link io.vertx.sqlclient.Row} as
 there is a single row used for processing the entire set.

 The Java `Collectors` provides many interesting predefined collectors, for example you can